worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 ```

-We can also add the following CSS to our `style.css` file:
+Now add the following CSS to our `style.css` file:

 ```css
 * {